nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 # Parameters
 r1 = 0.61   # idealistic growth rate of red squirrel
-r2 = 0.82   # idealistic growth rate of grey squirrel (higher cuz greys breed faster)
+r2 = 0.82   # idealistic growth rate of grey squirrel (higher as greys breed faster)
 '''(a11 higher cuz native habitat and ability to avoid predators like pine martens)''' a11 = -2.44 * 10 ** -7    # limitation for red squirrel  i.e. yields carrying capacity along with r1
-a12 = -1.952 * 10 ** -7   # competition towards red squirrel  i.e. how much grey squirrel hurts red squirrel (higher cuz SQPV and size)
+a12 = -1.952 * 10 ** -7   # competition towards red squirrel  i.e. how much grey squirrel effects red squirrel (higher as SQPV and size)
-a21 = -2.46 * 10 ** -8    # competition towards grey squirrel i.e. how much red squirrel hurts grey squirrel
+a21 = -2.46 * 10 ** -8    # competition towards grey squirrel i.e. how much red squirrel effects grey squirrel
 a22 = -2.73333333 * 10 ** -7   # limitation for grey squirrel i.e. yields carrying capacity along with r2
 u0 = [3500000, 1000] # ICs
 # Equilibria at [107758, 2990301]